ondrasoo72/Pygame-Templates/README.md

 # Pygame-Templates
-Templates for Pygame, resoultion FHD and UHD with comments for beginners.
+Templates for Pygame, resolution FHD and UHD with comments for beginners.

 Made by: @ondrasoo72